kasperg3971/04-romeo-juliet-lab/README.md

 ## Code Along Challenge: Epic Tragedy

-You're 16 years old and back in high school English class.
+Imagine we're in high school English class.
 Luckily for us, our teacher is kind of lazy and we get to watch the *Romeo and Juliet* movie from the '90s starring Leonardo DiCaprio and Claire Danes.

 ![](http://readme-pics.s3.amazonaws.com/RomeoandJuliet5.jpg)